 Mid-Century Modern Decorating Ideas: Clean Lines

 Classic mid-century modern design features minimal fuss, maximum function and clean lines.
 One of the most notable designers of this era was Frank Lloyd Wright.
-These are the 10 favorite Frank Lloyd Wright homes you need to see.

 Mid-Century Modern Decorating Ideas: Hairpin Legs